ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 2 - Kube State Metrics service.md

 agent-kube-state-metrics.monitoring.svc.homelab.cluster.
 ~~~

-> [!NOTE]
-> **The last dot in the absolute FQDN is not a mistake!**\
-> It explicitly brands the FQDN as absolute, which avoids doing any searches in the cluster's internal DNS service.
-This technique allows calling services directly, improving your Kubernetes cluster performance.

 ## Kube State Metrics Kustomize project

 Now put together all the Kube State Metrics resources under a `Kustomization` subproject, declared with the corresponding `kustomization.yaml` file: